suresh19755/python_FileTransfer/README.md

 # 📂 QuickFile Transfer

-A simple, lightweight, and modern GUI application to share files across your local network (Wi-Fi) without using the internet, cables, or cloud services.
+A simple and modern GUI application to share files across your local network (Wi-Fi) without using the internet, cables, or cloud services.

 Built entirely using Python's standard library. **No `pip install` required!**